rnelsonchem/simpledbf/README.rst

 simple, fast and memory efficient; therefore, it lacks many features (such as writing DBF files) that other packages might provide.
 The conversion to CSV format is entirely written in Python, so no additional dependencies are necessary.
-For other formats, see `Requirements`_.
+For other export formats, see `Requirements`_.

 Bug fixes, questions, and update requests are encouraged and can be filed at the `GitHub repo`_.